ashutoshdayal13/algo_course_project/README.md

 ---

-## 📌 Project 1: Object Tracking in 2D Matrices
+## Post Mid-sem: Object Tracking in 2D Matrices

 ### Problem
 Given two 2D matrices (`mat1` and `mat2`), where an object moves horizontally to the left from `mat1` to `mat2`, the goal is to detect and generate a mask of the moving object.
 The match is constrained row-wise using window-based mean squared error (MSE) metrics.